christiangoran/christiangoran/README.md

 Before software engineering I worked in aviation — which shaped how I think:
 calm, structured, precise, and focused on building systems that don’t break.

+## 📉 Note about this GitHub
+Most of my recent work is in private repos (cybersecurity & enterprise projects).
+I’m gradually adding new public experiments, patterns and small tools when possible.

 ---

 ## 🔧 Tech I Use Daily